 Do I love you, Yes!

-So, the question is how can a person love without knowing?
-A better question would be, how can a person know without loving?
+Now the question is, how can a person love without knowing?
+Maybe a better question would be, how can a person know without loving?

-With this, one can solidify a foundation of love worth manifesting, cultivating and harvesting upon our journey in life.
-This is the mindset of leadership.
-This is the mindset of valor.
-And most of all, this is the mindset of a prudent heart who’s willing to admit he/she knows nothing at all, but the love of God embedded within the spirit.
+With this, one can solidify a foundation of love worth manifesting, cultivating, and harvesting upon the journey of life.
+This is the mindset of leadership!
+This is the mindset of valor, and, most of all, this is the mindset of a prudent heart who’s willing to admit he/she knows nothing at all, but the love of God embedded within their spirit.

 It is said that knowledge is power, is it?
-Think about it, by now this world with all the benefit of history written, knowledge shared and paid for within the hierarchy of our educational system, one would be inclined to think wisdom above all would rule the land of today, but it appears not.
-Again, this is just a moment in time reflective of our choices, voices and actions taken.
+Think about it, by now this world with all the benefits of history written, shared knowledge, financial means paid for within the hierarchy of our educational system.
+One would be inclined to think wisdom, above all would rule the land of today, but it appears not.
+Again, this is just a moment in time reflective of our choices, voices and actions taken or not.

 Here’s what I believe.
 Knowledge is indeed powerful, so powerful that it once was forbidden to eat of its fruit, but that’s another story.

-Just know that if a heart is filled with love, a course correction so-to-speak can come to pass as a vibrant light within the darkness, but without love, knowledge would be tainted with corruption, a fallacy positioned behind status and paper, manipulated by the ill will of ignorance which by definition reflects the lack of knowledge thereof.
+Just know that if a heart is filled with love, a course correction so-to-speak can come to pass as a vibrant light within the darkness.
+Without love, knowledge would be tainted with corruption, a fallacy positioned behind status and paper, manipulated by the ill will of ignorance which by definition reflects the lack of knowledge thereof.

 We as the descendants of our ancestors need to be reminded to love, and embrace “as one” without the misinformation of judgement, bias disregard and hatred.
 Know that as a child we didn’t think to hate, we were taught hate.
 And although it’s in the Bible, we weren’t “taught” to love thy neighbors, we were shown not to trust our neighbors.
 Think about it and be completely honest, do you trust your neighbor or at any given moment in time, are you prepared to make a statement on the six o’clock news resembling the likes of “we’ve lived across the street from him for years, and we’re not that type of neighborhood!”